The Wild, Elusive Singularities of the T-fractal Surface: Elusive Singularities are Wild Singularities

 \begin{lemma} Every elusive singularity has infinitely-many rotational components. \end{lemma} \begin{proof} To prove this we will consider the action of a particular symmetry of the surface $\tsurfr$ on linear approaches to elusive singularities.
 Notice that each quad-T subsurface has four horizontal cylinders as shown in Figure~\ref{fig:cylinders}.

 Two of these cylinders have dimensions $4 \times 2$, and so have modulus $2$; and the other two cylinders have dimensions $8 \times 1$ with modulus $8$.
-Thus there exists an affine diffeomorphism with derivative
+Thus the affine diffeomorphism with derivative

 acts by twisting these cylinders in such a way that the horizontal foliation in each cylinder is preserved, but the boundaries of the cylinders are fixed pointwise.
-Since this is true for each quad-T subsurface, there exists some well-defined affine diffeomorphism $\phi : \tsurfr \to \tsurfr$ with derivative $D$ acting in the described way on each $\mathcal{Q}^s$.
+Since this is true for each quad-T subsurface, there exists some well-defined affine diffeomorphism $\phi : \tsurfr \to \tsurfr$ with derivative $D$.

-Let $\gamma$ be any linear approach to an elusive singularity.
-Since $\phi$ fixes the boundary components of each horizontal cylinder in each quad-T subsurface, $\phi(\gamma)$ is another linear approach to the same elusive singularity.
-However, because $\phi$ twists each cylinder (the $4 \times 2$ cylinders are twisted four times, and the $8 \times 1$ cylinders are twisted once), $\gamma$ and $\phi(\gamma)$ intersect in each quad-T containing $\gamma$ (and hence $\phi(\gamma)$), as indicated in Figure~\ref{fig:twists}.
+Let $\mu$ be any linear approach to an elusive singularity.
+Since $\phi$ fixes the boundary components of each horizontal cylinder in each quad-T subsurface, $\phi(\mu)$ is another linear approach to the same elusive singularity.
+However, because $\phi$ twists each cylinder (the $4 \times 2$ cylinders are twisted four times, and the $8 \times 1$ cylinders are twisted once), $\mu$ and $\phi(\gamma)$ intersect in each quad-T containing $\mu$ (and hence, $\phi(\mu)$), as indicated in Figure~\ref{fig:twists}.

-By Lemma~\ref{lemma:nonintersecting}, this means that $\gamma$ and $\phi(\gamma)$ can not be rotationally equivalent.
-Repeating this process by iterating $\phi$ generates a sequence of linear approaches to the elusive singularity --- $\gamma$, $\phi(\gamma)$, $\phi^2(\gamma)$, ... --- each of which is in a different rotational component than the other linear approaches in the sequence.
+This means that $\mu$ and $\phi(\mu)$ cannot be rotationally equivalent.
+Repeating this process by iterating $\phi$ generates a sequence of linear approaches to the elusive singularity, $\mu$, $\phi(\gamma)$, $\phi^2(\gamma)$, $\ldots$, each of which is in a different rotational component than the other linear approaches in the sequence.
 Hence, the elusive singularity has infinitely-many rotational components. \end{proof}

-We gain a finer understanding of the rotational components of an elusive singularity by considering \emph{cutting sequences} of geodesics as they pass the boundaries of the quad-T subsurfaces.

-\begin{definition} Given a geodesic $\gamma$ of $\tsurfr$, the \emph{cutting sequence} of $\gamma$ is the set of labels of quad-T subsurfaces that $\gamma$ intersects listed in the order in which $\gamma$ intersects them. \end{definition}

-To relate rotational components of elusive singularities to cutting sequences, it will be helpful to define an equivalence relation on cutting sequences.